 So, you’re like me.
-You walk up to the register at a popular retail store; there’s three people in line behind you.
+You walk up to the register at a popular retail store; there are three people in line behind you.
 Although you’re only twenty minutes from a military base, you’ve done your best to grow your hair out and blend in with the civilian population.
 You’re facing the same dilemma so many of us feel: is it embarrassing to ask for a discount solely because you’re in the military?

 The act alone is not embarrassing at all.
 The technique in which you make your request determines whether you’re a fiscally intelligent shopper or a privileged jerk.
 The American “Support The Troops” movement is powerful and effective for helping those who sacrifice know exactly how much their efforts are appreciated.
 As an unintended consequence, some members of our community are beginning to feel like superior citizens.

 As members of the strongest military in the world, we need to “play the part”.
 According to this Reddit, employees of retail stores are reporting unsatisfactory behavior from both military members and spouses.
 Some of the military members and spouses cause a scene, even described as “throwing a tantrum” simply because they didn’t receive a military discount.
 If this is you, you need to stop immediately.

 When I get to a checkout register (at almost every store I patronize), I’ll casually ask if they offer a discount.
 Usually, the answer is “no”, and I politely thank them and proceed with the transaction.
 Because these military discounts are fairly common, most cashiers have been asked before.
 You aren’t going to hurt our image by politely making the request, but you might save yourself a significant amount of money.